Click Here to visit Akumal Now Snorkeling:

 Plaza de las Americas (a new mall past the

-Volkswagen and across the street from the Ace Hardware on Tulum Ave going towards the
+Volkswagen and across the street from the once Ace Hardware now a casino on Tulum Ave going towards the

 airport about one mile from the center of town.
 There is a 10 cinema movie complex;